“Too Sweet” Lyrics Meaning (Hozier)

 Pretty as a vine, as sweet as a grape

-He compares her to elements of the natural world that symbolize gentleness and serenity: “bright as the morning” conveys a sense of radiance and optimism, while “soft as the rain” suggests calmness and refreshment.
+He compares her to elements of the natural world that symbolize gentleness and serenity.
+“Bright as the morning” suggests a sense of radiance and optimism, while “soft as the rain” suggests calmness and a refreshing quality.

-“Pretty as a vine” and “sweet as a grape” evoke images of growth and sweetness, further highlighting her delicate and nurturing qualities.
+“Pretty as a vine” and “sweet as a grape” represent growth and sweetness, further highlighting her delicate and nurturing qualities.

 If you can sit in a barrel, maybe I’ll wait